emilyfuhrman/datavis_design/2017_Fall/Studios/01_Introduction_to_Tableau.md

 * Now, click the blue `Export` button from the set of colorful buttons on the top right side of the table.
 Click `Download As > CSV`.
 This will download the filtered dataset in CSV format.
 * Open up the downloaded CSV in Excel or Google Sheets.
 Before creating our visualization, we'll want to trim down the size of the dataset by deleting unnecessary columns.
+* Keep the raw data in its current tab.
+In Excel, right-click the tab, select `Move or Copy...`, select `Create a copy`, and `(move to end)`.
+Name the tab `Trimmed`, or something similar.
+In this new copied tab, we will edit down the original raw data into a cleaner working version.
 * Delete all columns except the following:
 	* `Unique Key`
 	* `Created Date`